qffdhruba1123/stremio_setup/README.md

 # 🎬 Stremio Setup Guide
-Step-by-Step Instructions to set up Stremio for the Best Experience This will allow you to stream whatever content you want to enjoy
+Step-by-Step Instructions to set up Stremio for the Best Experience.
+This will allow you to stream whatever content you want to enjoy
 ---

 ## ⚙️ Initial Setup (Mandatory)